 Some characteristic data from last year (IB2016):

 Primary goal of the Western European benchmarking programme is to assist drinking water- and wastewater utilities in improving water services by benchmarking and learning from each other.

 Secondary goal is to support utilities in raising transparency of the services, by providing reliable, standardised performance information to utility management and by enabling data exchange with relevant third parties (such as the World Bank’s IBNet – a global database for water- and sanitation services).

 EBC and its partners encourage European drinking water- and wastewater utilities who are interested in improving their performance, to join this leading-edge project.

 Utilities from outside Europe are also welcome to join.
-In this case, performance comparisons should be interpreted extra carefully because of differences in the operating environment, but joining the group can still be valuable as most added value of the benchmarking is in the learning from leading/best practices from the utility network.
+In their case, performance comparisons should be interpreted extra carefully because of differences in operating environment, but joining the Western European peer utility group can be worthwhile as most added value of benchmarking is in the learning from leading/best practices available in the utility network.

 Annually, utilities can sign up for an exercise which runs from May to December.